Sanglorian/orcus/Orcus Classes and Powers - current.md

 Guard multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Fighter group (e.g. Guard), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Guard class,  or if you already have a secondary class.

-**Protective (Level 1):** You belong to the Fighter group and the Guard class (along with any other groups and classes that you belong to), with Guard becoming your "secondary class".
+**Protective (Level 1):** You belong to the Guard class (along with any other classes that you belong to), with Guard becoming your "secondary class".
 You gain the following benefits:

 * Once per encounter, you get a +1 bonus on an attack roll.
 All targets of the attack (whether you hit them or not) are marked until the end of your next turn.